hazae41/box/README.md

 }
 ```

-The slot is correctly disposed if `getNumbersOrThrow()` throws in the midst of the loop
+Everything is correctly disposed if `getNumbersOrThrow()` throws in the midst of the loop

 ### Auto<T>